 Found an Animal?

-The Animal Welfare League in Chicago Ridge is open 24 hours a day, 365 days a year to receive animals.
-However, between the hours of 8pm and 8am, you must be accompanied by local law enforcement.
+The Animal Welfare League in Chicago Ridge is open M-F 8am to 8pm, Sat 8am to 7pm, Sunday Closed.
+During the hours we are closed, you must be accompanied by local law enforcement.

 The following information was reprinted by permission of The Humane Society of the United States